Tiny Adversarial Mulit-Objective Oneshot Neural Architecture Search: Tiny Adversarial Multi-Objective One-Shot NAS

 \subsubsection{\textbf{Crossover}}

 Before crossover, our multi-objective search adopts the tournament selection for choosing two parents.
 In the experimental settings, the number of individuals that participate in tournament scheme is 10.
 Our crossover operator inherits and recombines the block or channel from the two parents to generate the new subnet.
-But we have to move non-local block out of the search space in stride-2 layer since the non-local block is not able to present in the stride-2 layer of new subnet since the size of output feature map of non-local block cannot match the input size of the stride-1 layer.
+In order to solve the channel dimensional mismatch problems, our solution is to preallocate the weight matrix for the convolutional kernels ($ max\_output\_channel, max\_input\_channel, kernel\_size $).
+Our maximum channel dimension is two times as much as the original dimension.
+After crossover, the dimension of weight matrix for current batch is still unchanged.
+But we only keep the value of the weight matrix for current input and output channel $ [:c\_out, :c\_in, :] $.
+And the value of other channels in weight matrix are forced to be zero.
+In this case, we not only solve the channel dimension inconsistency problem, but also implement channel crossover and mutation conveniently.
+Moreover, we have to move non-local block out of the search space in stride-2 layer since the size of output feature map of non-local block cannot match the input size of the stride-1 layer.